wistia/wistia-open-docs/_posts/hubspot.md

 ## Setting Everything Up

-There atre three steps to getting fully integrated:
+There are three steps to getting fully integrated:

 1. Enable the integration inside your HubSpot account.
 2. Add the integration JavaScript snippet to your website.
 3. Set up Turnstile to work with HubSpot.
+4. Send emails using Email Merge Tags

 ### Enable the Integration in HubSpot

-To enable the integration within HubSpot, log into your HubSpot account, click on your name in the upper right of the screen, and go to **Settings**.
+To enable the integration within HubSpot, log into your HubSpot account, click on your beautiful face (or your profile picture) in the upper right of the screen, and go to **Integrations**.

-In Settings, click **Wistia Integration** under the *Integrations* headline.

-Follow the instructions!
-Note that some of their instructions, notably the part related to the JavaScript snippet, overlap with the instructions below.
+{% post_image hashed_id: '7d06e29a791a7387630c66994f78d802a63a952b', width: 300, class: 'float_left' %}

+In Integrations, you'll see Wistia right at the top!
+Click **Integrate with Hubspot**.

+{% post_image hashed_id: '7c955798a057931c0ccb2d43a3146778b76318f9', class: 'class' %}

+Hubspot will request the API password from your Wistia account (which you can find [here]({{ '/account-setup#api_access' | post_url }})).
+Pop that into Hubspot and you're nearly ready.

+Jump back to your Wistia account, and head into Account Settings.
+(Keep in mind, only the *Account Owner* can get into Account Settings.)
+Once you're there head to *Email Integrations* under the *Integrations* menu.
+Select Hubspot from the list and enter your [Hubspot ID](http://help.hubspot.com/articles/KCS_Article/Account/Where-can-I-find-my-HUB-ID).

+You're almost done--next you'll need to add the Integration JavaScript.

 ### Add the Integration JavaScript